Munzey/marytts-wiki/HMMVoiceCreation.md

 2- Run the **EHMMlabeler** to label automatically the wav files using the corresponding transcriptions.
 If the pauses at the beginning and end of your recordings are longer than 0.2 seconds, you might consider to reduce these pauses using the tool: Convert recorded audio (as explained in NewLanguageSupport No. 9) to trim initial and final silences.

 The EHMMLabeler procedure might take several hours.
-For running EHMMLabeler, please use the settings editor of this component to set, according to your festvox installation, the variable:
+For running EHMMLabeler, please use the settings editor of this component to set the ``EHMMLabeler.ehmm`` variable to the path containing your ``ehmm`` binary:

-    EHMMLabeler.ehmm  = ../festvox/src/ehmm/bin/
+    EHMMLabeler.ehmm  = ../path/containing/ehmm/

 The result of this step is a ehmm/lab directory.